ssec/polar2grid/py/polar2grid/doc/source/dev_guide/grids.rst

 grid attributes (grid size, pixel size, grid origin) a maximum of 2 can be dynamic at a time for a single grid.

+If you are unfamiliar with
+projections, try the :ref:`util_p2g_grid_helper` script.
+You can provide the script a center longitude and latitude, along with other grid parameters, and it will choose the best projection.

 PROJ.4 Grids:

 # grid_name,proj4,proj4_str,width,height,pixel_size_x,pixel_size_y,origin_x,origin_y